-Silver Spring – The Association of Zoos & Aquariums (AZA) has awarded its Wendy Fisher Award for Professional Excellence to Chuck Davis, FAIA, a founding partner and currently senior principal at Esherick Homsey Dodge and Davis (EHDD) Architecture, for his outstanding contributions to integrative aquarium and zoo design.
+Silver Spring, MD – The Association of Zoos & Aquariums (AZA) has awarded its Wendy Fisher Award for Professional Excellence to Chuck Davis, FAIA, a founding partner and currently senior principal at Esherick Homsey Dodge and Davis (EHDD) Architecture, for his outstanding contributions to integrative aquarium and zoo design.

 “Chuck’s pioneering work in aquarium design has touched countless zoos and aquariums across the country, providing a richer and more engaging visitor experience,” said AZA President and CEO, Jim Maddy.
 “AZA is proud to recognize Chuck’s lifetime architectural achievements with the Wendy Fisher Award.”